UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 is the region of $s_1\in\vec W^{\parallel(1)}$ in which $e_1+s_1$ is in $E^{(1)}$.

 Next, what we need to do is to normalize Equation [@eq:eq-p-1-propto-e-i-e1].
-The denominator in the normalization factor, which we could call the **partition function**
+The denominator in the normalization factor, which we could call the <dfn>partition function</dfn>
 $Z:\bigsqcup_{e_1\in E^{\perp(1)}}I^{(1)}_{e_1}\to\mathbb R$, is
 $$\begin{align*}
 Z\!\left(e_1,i\right)&\coloneqq\int_{s_1\in\vec E^{\parallel(1)}_{e_1}}